 Camp is also a place where families from small communities can build connections and network with the broader disability community, just like the counselors have access to, and become part of that community – and it’s with the support and information of these networks that they build an enriching and fulfilling life for their family.

 It’s pretty amazing to hear the stories, and see the impact that camp has on campers, their families, and the community at large – and it’s really cool to think about the role you get to play in that.

 People with disabilities and other special needs deserve the best care available, so if you’re a kind person who loves to learn then you owe it to yourself and them to share your gifts.

 And if the idea makes you nervous… well then that’s all the more reason to do it, isn’t it?

-Patti is the camp director at Camp Tidnish, Easter Seals Nova Scotia.
-She has worked in the camping industry for 16 years within various programs including camps for underprivileged youth, music and science camps, and camps for individuals with disabilities.
-You can reach Patti over at her blog www.thecampnerd.wordpress.com or by emailing email@example.com.
+Patti is a former camp director of Camp Tidnish, Easter Seals Nova Scotia.
+She has worked in the camping industry for 20 years within various programs including camps for underprivileged youth, music and science camps, and camps for individuals with disabilities.
+You can reach Patti over at her blog thecampnerd.com or by emailing firstname.lastname@example.org.